CBBC: Programming

-CBBC's programming output is very similar to the strand previously shown on BBC One.
-CBBC often complements this strand with programmes shown earlier than on the terrestrial channels, repeats, or whole series shown in a day, alongside other exclusive commissions.
+CBBC uses a programming output similar to the block previously shown on BBC One.
+CBBC often complements this block with programmes shown earlier than on the terrestrial channels, reruns, or whole series shown in a day, alongside other exclusive commissions.

-CBBC previously did a series of skits and games in-between programmes (except Newsround), in their dedicated studio "CBBC HQ".
+CBBC has also broadcast a series of skits and games in-between programmes (except Newsround), in their dedicated studio "CBBC HQ".
 It usually mentions BBC iPlayer and participation from their audience.

 Most viewed programmes

-The following is a list of the ten most watched shows on CBBC, based on Live +7 data supplied by BARB.
+This section lists the ten most watched shows on CBBC, based on Live +7 data supplied by BARB.